rory-smith/parallel_bilby/examples/GW150914_IMRPhenomPv2/README.md

 The sampling itself generates samples only in the sampled parameters.
-We include a postprocessing step to generate samples in the parameter available by conversion (i.e. componant masses) and the parameters which are marginalised during sampling.
+We include a postprocessing step to generate samples in the parameter available by conversion (i.e. component masses) and the parameters which are marginalised during sampling.
 This, like the analysis step, should be run under mpi, e.g.

 ```bash